"Classical music has a problem with race," Philip Ewell says.

 Some Black composers and performers, and others of color, have been erased, which Ewell calls "colorasure."
 (Kate Manne uses "herasure" to describe women who have been similarly erased.)
 He shared examples:

-• The Metropolitan Opera, which was founded in 1883, has never staged an opera by an African American composer.
+• The Metropolitan Opera, which was founded in 1883, has never staged an opera by a Black composer.

 The white framework of U.S. classical music history implies that there weren't any African American operas for the Met to perform.
 But that's not true.